Finding the Law of the Micro-States and Small Jurisdictions of Europe

 On economic and currency issues (the euro), see:

-A useful for the legal researcher is the index and ordering facility for the Official Gazette, Sluzbeni List Republike Crne Gore.
+A useful source for a legal researcher is the index and ordering facility for the Official Gazette, Sluzbeni List Republike Crne Gore.
 The publisher has in the past been willing to provide copies of individual statutes in Serbian upon e-mail by non-subscribers.

 Libraries and links: